greysneakthief/Greys-Incense-Expanded/README.md

     - <del>Recipe errors were found and fixed.</del>
     - <del>Will probably adjust ratios for regrowing plants, due to ease of sowing and repeatable harvests (gum tragacanth, patchouli, etc.)</del>
     - [2024-01-01] From playtesting determined that growth period for plants might be too long, looking at reducing them by 25-30% after more extensive testing.
+    - [2024-01-12] From playtesting realized bug in the aromatics recipe with the custom ThingCategory GI_AromaticPlant recipe for paste, now troubleshooting fix.
 - Making incense crafting a viable stream for selling to factions:
     - <del>Shaman merchants and exotic wares merchants in particular.</del>
+    - Exotic goods dealers now deal with raw incense materials, but need to deal with manufactured and finished incense products.
 - Better art for trees.
 - <del>Better art for sage bundles.</del>
 - Better art for essential oils [2024-01-01] and Monarda